REVIEWS & PRESS

 Peter Gray, AU Review

-Director Hariharasidhen Nagarajan and writer Anghus Houvouras couldn’t accept “the new normal” of shootings in the United States.
+Director Hariharasudhen Nagarajan and writer Anghus Houvouras couldn’t accept “the new normal” of shootings in the United States.
 Such mass attacks as the Parkland High School shooting and the Pulse Nightclub incident were part of a grim reality that the two weren’t willing to become accustomed to.

 Sankeerthna Vedamtam, Movie Jawn